Chris Marrero: Washington Nationals

 Marrero was called up to the majors for the first time on August 27, 2011.
 He was outrighted off the Nationals roster on October 24, 2013.

 Baltimore Orioles

 Marrero signed a minor league deal with the Baltimore Orioles on December 10, 2013.

 Chicago White Sox

 Marrero signed a minor league deal with the Chicago White Sox on June 5, 2015, after starting the 2015 season with the Somerset Patriots.
 He was released by the White Sox on August 6, 2015.

 Boston Red Sox

-On August 14, 2015 the Boston Red Sox signed Marrero to a minor league contract.
+On August 14, 2015, the Boston Red Sox signed Marrero to a minor league contract.
 He started 2016 with the Triple-A Pawtucket Red Sox, where he won the International League Home Run Derby, and also earned MVP honors in the league's 4–2 victory over the Pacific Coast League at the Triple-A All-Star Game.
 He played the 2015 and 2016 seasons with his cousin, infielder Deven Marrero.
+He elected free agency following the season on November 7, 2016.